canonical/spark-client-snap/docs/tutorial/t-setup.md

   --username spark --namespace spark
 ```

-This command does a bunch of things in the background.
+This command does a number of things in the background.
 First, it creates a service account in the `spark` namespace with the name `spark`.
 Then it creates a role with name `spark-role` with all the required RBAC permissions and binds that role to the service account by creating a role binding.
 These resources can be viewed as:

 ```bash
 kubectl get serviceaccounts -n spark